gobuffalo/tags/README.md

 #### Selectable Interface

-Another alternative for the select options is to pass a list of structs that meet `form.Selectable` interface.
+Another alternative for the select options is to pass a list of structs that meet the `form.Selectable` interface.

 Which consist of two functions: